 G As an example of how job crafting works, Amy discussed her study of hospital cleaners, and how some of them loved what they did and were much more engaged in their work than others.
 She found that the more engaged cleaners tended to go beyond their daily cleaning responsibilities, paying attention to patients’ needs and viewing themselves as part of the team that helps patients to heal.
 She gave an example of a cleaner in a coma unit who would move the artwork around in the hope that changing something in the environment might somehow promote healing.

-H Some managers might not like job crafting as they are fearful of losing control, Amy says.
-However, she argues that it is possible for employees to redesign their jobs to include more of what they care about while still fulfilling the key responsibilities of their roles.
-She suggests that managers should give people more freedom as a way to help make their work more meaningful.
+H Amy suggests that managers should give employees more freedom as a way to help make their work more meaningful.
+Although some managers might not like the idea of job crafting as they are fearful of losing control, Amy argues that it is possible for employees to redesign their jobs to include more of what they care about and still fulfil the key responsibilities of their roles.
 Laurie concludes that if you really hate your job, then it’s probably best to quit, but if you’re just not engaged, it might be worth trying job crafting.